Tmliu06/tmliu06.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🎃 About Me

-I am a postdoctoral researcher in the [School of Cyber Science and Engineering](https://cse.hust.edu.cn/) at [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn/), and my collaborating supervisor is [Prof. Haoyu Wang](https://howiepku.github.io/).
+I am a postdoctoral researcher in the [School of Cyber Science and Engineering](https://cse.hust.edu.cn/) at [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn/), where I work in the Security PRIDE Research Group led by [Prof. Haoyu Wang](https://howiepku.github.io/), my collaborating supervisor.
 I received my Ph.D. from [Monash University](https://www.monash.edu/) in 2025, under the supervision of [Prof. Li Li](https://lilicoding.github.io/).
 Prior to that, I received my bachelor's and master's degrees from [Beijing University of Posts and Telecommunications (BUPT)](https://www.bupt.edu.cn/) in 2017 and 2020, respectively.

 My research interests lie at the intersection of software security and software engineering, with a particular focus on mobile security.
 I am especially interested in mobile app security, including app analysis, compliance checking, and ecosystem-wide characterization; as well as the emerging area of mobile agent security, including its attack surfaces and defenses.
 My work aims to improve the security, privacy, and trustworthiness of the mobile ecosystem at scale.